zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 ## Compile a C# expression from a string

-Our library added syntactic sugar to extend the string type with the `Execute` method.
-As you can expect, our library also extends the string type with the `Compile` method.
+Our library adds syntactic sugar to extend the `string` type with the `Execute` method.
+As you can expect, our library also extends the `string` type with the `Compile` method.

 There is no difference here between calling `Eval.Compile` and `"the_string_expression".Compile`.
 Both call the same method under the hood.